The Leh Ladakh SUV Roadtrip (9D/8N)from

 - Experiencing a change in colors of the lake during the course of the day by spending time here is so relaxing to the senses.

-- We will head back to Leh’s guest house, explore the local market, shop for some goodies & sovereigns to take home.
+- We will then take our journey back to Leh, explore the local market, shop for some goodies & sovereigns to take home.
 Say Bye to our driver.

 - Overnight stay.

 - You can check out of the guest house as per your flight timing and head towards Airport.

 - Take back memories of a lifetime.
 You will surely return to this magical place once again.
 But this first trip of yours will be etched in your memories forever.

 - Till the next time, say JULAY to Ladakh.

 - Trek difficulty: No trekking.
 This is a road trip.

 - Max altitude of Road trip: Khardungla Pass at 18,000 feet above Sea level